ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 And i applied for internship though i am not sure wheather i will get the chance or not, but if i have chance then the intership schedule is proablly 3/14  - 3/26.

 - In my research there was an another portion that is communication between the Vehicle, i am confused this portion what can we for this part for now?

+i think to do this , a car will have a certatin communication base radius, like in this certain distance it can communicate with other crossing cars and share it next move and so on. this can minimize the accident possiblity. issue is i dont know how to do this.
+Ask LLM about this situation hey llm think you are in this kind of situation what would you do.
+** We assume the car have light communaction setup and they can communicate each other ** Then next issue would be how the LLM react with the communication.
+Simulation where the cars can communicate each other !

+We have to setup some specific situation, Like road crossing situation two cars is communication each other and sending message and in the promt and How LLM is reacting.

+For genaral implementation is little tough rather i can do it for some specifiq situation and for communication in initial i can only use 0/1 for only stop and forward command and later moment it could be extended.
+And if i got stuck to how can i do it, first i may have the clear idea what i want to do.

 - What i can do about the presentatin slide what can be added in there.